surjasarker/FACTAI/README.md

 - other arguments are similar to the single image editing version, use `help` to see more details

 ## Image Defending and Editing with FLUX.2-klein-9B
+The code for the Defending and Editing with Flux.2-klein-9B is a modified version of the InstructPix2Pix code which was taken directly from: - Wang et al., "Edit away and my face will not stay: Personal biometric defense against malicious generative editing", Computer Vision and Pattern Recognition (2024)., https://github.com/taco-group/FaceLock

 Next we demonstrate the code for handling image defending and editing across multiple images for the FLUX.2-klein-9B model.